About the Workshop

 On the other hand, Industry 4.0 or the Industrial Internet of Things are the basis for new applications and business opportunities.
 By connecting physical objects, systems, machines, and applications, the data produced by these objects may become a valuable resource, i.e., a product in its own right.
 Thus, data management and analysis operations have to be linked questions about value creation within and across enterprises.
 These ideas raise new requirements in terms of trust, data security, and data sovereignty, which also have to be considered in data-oriented industrial applications.

 The workshop aims at bringing together researchers from different domains and to discuss the challenges for data science in industrial settings.
-The workshop will provide a forum for the presentation of recent research results, work-in-progress reports, vision papers, a panel discussion, and an attractive keynote speaker.
+The workshop will provide a forum for the presentation of recent research results, work-in-progress reports, vision papers, and an attractive keynote speaker.